agarwalraghav1687/pong/README.md

 # Pong
- This is a remake of classic pong game, made on Löve platform.
- To run this you need to download Löve which you can download from https://love2d.org
+ This is a remake of classic pong game, made on Löve platform using Lua To run this you need to download Löve which you can download from https://love2d.org

  Then you need to drag the downloaded pong folder to the love icon on your system and then you will be able to play the game